- How to share a WINDEV/WEBDEV or WINDEV Mobile project via Git?

 - Working on the project

 Git can be used within a company on its own servers, without anyone outside having access to it.

 GitHub is a hosting company that offers Git repository hosting (it is the most well-known hosting company, now owned by Microsoft).

-From version 25, the environment allows saving projects, windows, pages, reports, classes, sets of procedures and code in a Git repository.
+Starting with version 25, the environment allows you to save projects, windows, pages, reports, classes, sets of procedures and code in a Git repository.

 This feature allows you to share source elements through GitHub, for example.

 Caution: This documentation only describes how to share projects via Git with WINDEV, WEBDEV and WINDEV Mobile .
 The reader is supposed to know and master Git beforehand.
 This help page does not describe how to use Git.
 For more details on Git, please refer to their documentation.